Close-up of gold vermeil pi necklace on a delicate chain, showcasing its sleek design.

 The Science Behind Pi

-• Mathematicians and mathematics educators
+• mathematicians and mathematics educators marking a milestone

 Explore Related Math and Physics Jewelry